sliuu/beautiful-jekyll/_posts/2018-05-06-design-manifesto.md

 Before putting the design in front of any potential users, we first got critiques from our peers.
 These critiques followed a heuristic evaluation process using Nielsen’s Usability Heuristics, found in *Usability Engineering*<sup>[5]</sup>.
 We got a lot of helpful insight from this process, and realized (as we often do in design) that our assumptions had played a large role in the inefficiency of our initial design.

 For example, we faultily assumed that users would understand the camera symbol was for scanning QR codes, when that was not at all clear!
-We added explicit text to the favorite button, and provided a one-time tutorial on the use of the QR code function to alleviate these concerns, as shown below.
+We then modified the design to provide a one-time tutorial on the use of the QR code function, as shown below.

 <figure>
 <img src="../img/paper-prototype-search.jpg" style="max-width: 250px;"/>